 Swallowtails (Papilionidae) – there are between 460 and 490 species of swallowtails in the world.
 There are twenty-eight species in North American and twelve in the East Coast region.
 These butterflies vary greatly in their appearance.
 They range in size from a wingspan of 2 1/8 to 5 ½ “ (54 – 40 mm).

-All the caterpillars of this family have an osmeterium, a forked, foul-smelling organ located behind the head, which the caterpillar can raise when it feels threatened.
-The osmeteriums are orange, red or yellow in color.
+All the caterpillars of this family have an osmeterium, a forked, foul-smelling organ behind the head, which the caterpillar can raise when it feels threatened.
+The osmeteriums are orange, red or yellow.
 I watched a Black Swallowtail caterpillar with an orange osmeterium in my garden.

 Swallowtails fall into four general groups.